alextanhongpin/architecture-decision-records/golang/048-logging-errors.md

 Log at application service, or the layer where you orchestrate the steps required to drive business logic to completion.

 Don't log in libraries.

+## Logging fields

+We can log the following to make it easier to identify errors
+- app version: so we can detect if an error occurs in just this version or the older ones too
+- timestamp
+- request id
+- stacktrace